JetStream96/QSimPlanner/README.md

 To Aerosoft for providing an AIRAC cycle for this program.

 ### License
-The navigation data shipped with this program is Aerosoft's property and shall not be copied, modified, or distributed without Aerosoft's permission.
+The navigation data (all files in `/QSimPlanner/[Version]/NavData` folder) shipped with this program is Aerosoft's property and shall not be copied, modified, or distributed without Aerosoft's permission.

 The rest of this software is under MIT License.